How to Write a Call Flow in Word (5 Steps)

 Pro Tip: Choose "Multilevel List" from the formatting menu.
 You will be adding a lot of levels to this list and it will be clearer if you use a Multilevel list.

 The list above outlines the major sections of the call.
 We haven't gone into too much detail yet, but it lets us know the key milestones of the call.

-This looks really simple but unfortunately real life is more complicated than this.
-There are definitely going to be some branches in this call flow so we need to make sure that we account for those.
+This looks really simple but, unfortunately, real life is more complicated than this.
+There are definitely going to be some decision tree branches in this call flow so we need to make sure that we account for those.
 Branches should be listed as Yes/No or multiple choice questions whenever possible.